gerardpslowey/python_command_line_programmes/README.md

 ------------------------------
 6. Opening the command manual
 ------------------------------
-If you want reminding of what a particular function does enter:
+If you want reminding of what a particular function does, enter:

 		#####################
 		#		help    	#
 		#####################

-This displays a selection of avaialble commands and a short explanation.
+This command displays this manual within the shell without having to exit the command line environment.

 ---------------------
 7. Pausing the shell
 ---------------------
-If you want to pause shell operation the pause command can be used:
+If you want to pause shell operation, the pause command can be used:

 		#####################
 		#      pause		#
 		#####################

-It's handy when you want to go  a cup of tea but you arn't finished with the shell.
+- It's handy when you want to go  a cup of tea but you arn't finished with the shell.
-Any keyboard input will just be ignored by the shell when it is paused.
+- Any keyboard input will just be ignored by the shell when it is paused.
-To resume the shell we just hit the enter key.
+- To resume the shell we just hit the enter key.

 ---------------------